Passionatecoder101/Passionatecoder101/README.md

 - 👋 Hi, I’m @Passionatecoder101
 - 👀 I’m interested in coding and music
-- 🌱 I’m currently learning Python, C++, and Java
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on nothing at the moment, but i'll update this if i think of anything!
 - 📫 How to reach me ...